beaplab/transcriptome_metaT_quantification/README.md

 An easy to use pipeline to quantify fast a set of transcriptomes over a lot of metatranscriptome samples.
 It basically does:

 -   Compares the signature of the samples against the transcriptome of interest.
+The signatures are a compressed representation of sequences using hashes, [you can find more information here](https://pubmed.ncbi.nlm.nih.gov/31508216/)).
 -   Subset all the samples that have present the transcriptome.
 -   Quantifies them with both `salmon` and `BWA`.